griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 ![FDA Quality Thresholds for Leidos-5120-28](https://github.com/evelyn-schmidt/immuno_gcp_wdl_manuscript/assets/57552529/0850f4d8-192f-4295-8d05-0a9907006ded)

-This is an example of a case that suffered from low input tumor material resulting in tumor DNA coverage being deficient and uneven and suffering from a very high duplication rate.
+This is an example of a case that suffered from low input tumor material, resulting in tumor DNA coverage being deficient and uneven and suffering from a very high duplication rate.
 This likely contributed to a high false-positive rate with many variants not surviving basic filtering or manual review.
 Tumor RNA similarly suffered from an apparent high level of genomic contamination.
 As a result, several prioritized neoantigen candidates failed after dedicated IGV manual review, and the high duplication rate created situations where all variant support came from a set of identical/duplicate read alignments.

 ![FDA Quality Thresholds for JLF-100-060](https://github.com/evelyn-schmidt/immuno_gcp_wdl_manuscript/assets/57552529/7fd55b36-586c-4882-b00e-cab71b8ea94a)